Baerche/wasserspiel/README.md

 *En:* Erosion.
 Something like that.
 In the vicinity of water earth slips sometimes to the side or down.
 Or in the channel's you just had dug.
 Sand and so does too.

 ---

+## Manual
+### Installation

+Either you know know how to do it with github, or you go to <https://github.com/Baerche/wasserspiel/wiki> and download the zip.
+That does not include the nasty "-master" in the name. just put it in mods folder.
+(Once tried to upload to the library but it did not like me)

+###Configuration
+Currently through chat.
+Commands begin with /ws/ for /wasserspiel/ .

+* /ws/info: Shows internal info.

+* /ws/rain <number>: chooses rain volume. default -1.

+ * 1: strongest, bigger is weaker.
+ * 0: off.
+ * -1: automatic, more when dark.

+* /ws/version: Choose a version by number, then restart.
+Allows to switch to experimental versions for the current map.
+Currently:

+ * dev: I experiment here.
+More debugging info,quick fixes, big rewrites, depends.
+May crash.
+ * default: Used for hours of play in dev before updating.
+ * jungle: Harder, more fun.
+It now rains heavily when bright, with cozy nights to relax.
+And erosion is much faster, do not mine in dirt :-)
+ * kristalltuerme (kristall towers).
+Oder version before i mastered objects.
+Looks like skyscrapers popping up.
+May no longer be compatible.

+##Three sorts of water...

+There are three sorts of water in minetest/freeminer.
+Which are choosen globally for all maps, so when i /?/einen schönen see gestaut hast/ and switched to infinite liquid for another map and played this one again, water would go away :-(

+* minetest 4.10 has infinite liquid, which multiplies while going down, but goes quick away.
+* 4.9 had an early try of realistic finity, which somehow got removed.
+Sadly gone.
+With wasserspiel-rain land got quickly flooded, so i wrote evaporation.
+After some balance land flooded 2 nodes high which got away in the morning. /?/Ausser wenn es gestaut wurde/.
+* freeminer tries relistic liquid.
+The 4.9-finite code works, but somehow produces much less water.

 ---